jreeves0316/Jreeves0316.github.io/README.md

                 <div class="activity-card">
                     <div class="emoji">👶</div>
                     <h4>Kids Only</h4>
-                    <p>This fun costume competition is exclusively for children - all ages of kids welcome to participate!</p>
+                    <p>This fun costume competition is exclusively for children 12 and under but all ages of "kids" welcome to participate!</p>
                 </div>
                 <div class="activity-card">
                     <div class="emoji">🎃</div>